spacelift-io/user-documentation/docs/product/billing/stripe.md

 To upgrade your plan, click the **Upgrade** button.

-If your account has already been upgraded to an Enterprise plan and is billed externally, please reach out to your account manage, or [Contact Us](https://spacelift.io/contact).
+If your account has already been upgraded to an Enterprise plan and is billed externally, please reach out to your account manage, or [Contact Us](https://spacelift.io/contact){: rel="nofollow"}.